 Break Them by Talking: When Po confronts Shen in the foundry, the peacock manages to gain the upper hand by claiming that Po's parents didn't love him and abandoned him.

-Another example: When entering the prison, Monkey promises to warn the Furious Five with a "Caw-CAW!" to which it is pointed out how much it sounds like Crane, who protests by saying he never says that.
+Brick Joke: When entering the prison, Monkey promises to warn the Furious Five with a "Caw-CAW!" to which it is pointed out how much it sounds like Crane, who protests by saying he never says that.
 At the finale of the film, Crane uses his "Wings of Justice!
 Caw-CAW!"

-Call Back: A kid playing with a Po figurine in the opening scenes says "Enough talk.
+A kid playing with a Po figurine in the opening scenes says "Enough talk.
 Let's fight!", which is Po's first line in his fantasy of the first film.

 There's also several in the opening fight in with the wolves.
 Many shots and elements of the whole scene match up with the 2D opening dream sequence of the first movie, including Po's "Feet of Fury" technique.